Fokko/experiment-drunk-sensor/README.md

 KAFKA_ADVERTISED_HOST_NAME: 192.168.192.175
 KAFKA_CREATE_TOPICS: "datastream:1:1,response:1:1"
 ```
-Your This IP needs to be your own.
+This IP needs to be your own.
 The topics need to be pre-allocated otherwise something goes wrong with the assignment of the topic leader.
 Now you can start the project:

 ```
 sbt run